RyuZhihao123/CoralRugosity3D-Zhihao/README.md

 # CoralRugosity-Zhihao
 A C++&amp;OpenGL software for coral rugosity computation (HKUST VGD).
-This project is developed with Qt 5.8.
+This project is developed with Qt 5.8 and OpenGL 4.0+ (can use Visual Studio 2019+ to compile this project as well).

 ## Update History: